openedx/edx-platform/docs/course_authors/source/specialized_problems.rst

    The text in the **Policy Value** field now appears as follows.

    .. image:: Images/AdvSettings_After.gif
+     :alt: Image of the Manual Policy Definition section of the Advanced Settings page, with specialized problems added after saving

 #.
 Return to the unit where you want to add the specialized problem.
 The
    list of possible components now contains an Advanced component.

    .. image:: Images/AdvancedComponent.gif
+     :alt: Image of the Add a New Component panel with the Advanced component option

 When you click the Advanced component, you see the following list.

 .. image:: Images/SpecProbs_List.gif
+  :alt: Image of the Advanced component list

 You can now create annotations, open response assessments, and word clouds in your course.
 More information about how to create each problem